Amelia International Conservation Studies

 6. Romanesque architecture

-• Building techniques (Pointed arch, Groin vaults with ribs)
+• Building techniques (pointed arch, Groin vaults with ribs)

 7. The mature Romanesque